thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   This dashboard shows statistics various statistics more targeted for developers with deep knowledge about the inner details of the product.

+- CipherTrust Manager Node Metrics

+  This dashboard shows the statistics for the various node metrics for a single node in a clustered system such as various lags(replay, write, sent and flush) and their sizes, catchup interval, apply rate, connect time, uptime for the connection, whether replication is blocked and whether a node is connected.